-June 1 marks the official start to hurricane season.
-And while we've actually gotten off to an early start this year, with a bit of a development off the East Coast, there's no better time than to bone up on some of the best ways to keep current on what's out there, and how to stay safe if a storm comes your way.
+By mid-September, hurricane season is in full swing.
+With Hurricane Dorian, predicted to be a Category 4 when it hits the East Coast this weekend, there's no better time than now to bone up on some of the best ways to keep current on what's out there and how to stay safe if a storm comes your way.

 And just like with everything else, your iPhone now play an integral part with that.

 I've lived on the Gulf Coast my entire life.
-I've been through storms.
-God willing, I'll never go through another.
-But either way, I'll be ready.
+I've been through storms and God willing, I'll never go through another.
+Either way, I'll be ready.
 Let's take a look at a few ways you can be, too.

 Websites and apps

-If you only use one website for tracking tropical activity, it needs to be the National Hurricane Center's site, found at www.nhc.noaa.gov.
-(They've got a mobile version, too, if you're into that sort of thing.)
+If you only use one website for tracking tropical activity, it needs to be the National Hurricane Center's (NHC) site, found at www.nhc.noaa.gov (they've got a mobile version, too, if you're into that sort of thing).

 What about apps, though?
 I've used a few over the years.
-Mostly they're wrappers for the NHC website, and for the most part the apps themselves are pretty crap.
-And you don't really need them.
-They can, however, be good for notifications of new updates, which the NHC puts out every six hours.
-If you don't want to spend a few bucks, you could just hit up the NHC site, or follow their Twitter feed, or use RSS or e-mail.
-(The NHC has a lot of ways to stay informed.)
+Mostly they're wrappers for the NHC website, and for the most part, the apps themselves are pretty crap.
+They can, however, be good for notifications on updates, which the NHC puts out every six hours.
+If you don't want to spend a few bucks, you could just hit up the NHC site, follow their Twitter feed, use RSS.
+The NHC has a lot of ways to stay informed.

-One of the best rated apps for iPhone is Hurricane Pro, which costs $3.99.
+One of the more complex weather-tracking apps for iPhone is RadarScope, which costs $10.

 And if you just don't want to bother committing all of these tips to memory, go for the America Red Cross' hurricane app.